heysailor/redux-worker-queue/README.md

 ### 1. Initialization

 Let's save our dog, Buster.
+Grab the module from npm with `yarn` or `npm`:

+    yarn add redux-worker-queue

+    npm install --save redux-worker-queue

 Import the `WorkerQueue` constructor, and initialize the queue with a `PET` type to handle.
 The type includes handlers which return a special object.

     import { WorkerQueue } from 'redux-worker-queue';